-The Company looks forward to presenting its evidence of beneficial use to the NDWR.
+The Company is prepared to present evidence of beneficial use from the Permit to the NDWR.
 This evidence reflects continued water use of the Permit and such evidence was not previously considered by the State prior to the forfeiture of the Permit in 2016.

-On August 15, 2018, the Fifth Judicial District Court of the State of Nevada ruled that Nevada Sunrise must receive a formal hearing with the State of Nevada on the matter of the forfeiture, which is scheduled to commence on April 1, 2019 in Carson City, Nevada.
+On August 15, 2018, the Fifth Judicial District Court of the State of Nevada ruled that Nevada Sunrise must receive a formal hearing with the State of Nevada on the matter of the forfeiture.
+The hearing date of April 1, 2019 was postponed due to personnel changes within the NDWR, and is expected to be reset in June 2019.